-The Late Gothic Revival building was designed by Samuel Hannaford and Sons and constructed in 1928–1929 by Morrow and Morrow.
+The Late Gothic Revival building was designed by Samuel Hannaford and Sons and was constructed by Morrow and Morrow.
 It is constructed of Indiana limestone and has a cruciform plan.
-It features and engaged five-story tower.

 The Gothic style dictated the use of structural members in compression, leading to tall, buttressed buildings with interior columns of load-bearing masonry and tall, narrow windows.